-Crohn’s disease can have an impact on many aspects of your life, from what you eat to the activities you do.
+Crohn’s disease can affect many aspects of your life, from what you eat to the activities you do.
 It might also affect your menstrual cycle.

-Some women find their Crohn’s symptoms get worse around the time of their period.
+Some people find their Crohn’s symptoms get worse around the time of their period.
 Others have more painful or irregular periods.
-Having more sporadic periods can be a big problem if you’re trying to get pregnant.
+Having more sporadic periods can be challenging if you’re trying to get pregnant.

-The following are a few ways Crohn’s disease can affect your menstrual cycle, and what to do about it.
+The following are a few ways Crohn’s disease can affect your menstrual cycle and what you can do about it.

-Crohn’s disease can throw your normal menstrual cycle out of whack.
-Your periods may come more often, less often, or not at all.
+Crohn’s disease can often lead to a change in your usual menstrual cycle.
+It may cause your periods to come more often, less often, or not at all.

-Taking steroids or being underweight can also delay your first period.
-Some girls don’t even get a period until their Crohn’s goes into remission.
+Being underweight can also delay your first period.
+Some people may not even get a period until their Crohn’s goes into remission.

 Crohn’s disease can affect your period symptoms and vice versa.
 If you’ve noticed your Crohn’s symptoms get worse during the time around your period, you’re not imagining things.